Room Selection: Frequently Asked Questions

 What if I don’t like the room I had to select?

-Students who are not happy with the room assignment they select during online room selection may submit a room transfer request through reslutions.pace.edu.
+Students who are not happy with the room assignment they select during online room selection may submit a room transfer request through reslutions.pace.edu betweem May 1 and June 1.
 These requests will be reviewed throughout the summer, and as preferred accommodations become available (through the attrition we normally experience during the summer) we will reassign students according to the preferences they indicate.
 These preferences are met in ROOM SELECTION NUMBER order.

 What if no rooms are available when I pick?